I Got a Boy (song): Commercial performance

-"I Got a Boy" was a domestic success; it debuted atop the South Korean Gaon Singles Chart on the week commencing December 30, 2013, selling 319,824 copies within its first week of release.
+"I Got a Boy" was a domestic success; it debuted atop the South Korean Gaon Digital Chart on the week commencing December 30, 2013, selling 319,824 copies within its first week of release.
 The following week, the single dropped to number four, selling 242,803 copies.
 The single sold over 1.35 million copies in South Korea in 2013, becoming the 13th best-selling single of the year in the country.
 On the K-pop Hot 100, "I Got a Boy" debuted at number 36 on the week of January 12, 2013.
 The following week, the single charted at number one on the chart and remained its peak for a further week.
-Furthermore, the song hit number 1 on 3 different main charts on Gaon: digital chart, streaming chart, download chart in January chart.
+Furthermore, the song hit number 1 on the monthly Gaon Digital Chart for the month of January.
 It was also a success on South Korea's music programs, achieving the top spot on M Countdown (three consecutive weeks), and Music Bank (three consecutive weeks).
 Internationally, "I Got a Boy" became the fourth best-selling K-pop single in the United States in 2013, behind Psy's "Gangnam Style" and "Gentleman" and Big Bang's "Fantastic Baby".